influxdata/docs-v2/content/resources/how-to-guides/state-changes-across-task-executions.md

 ## Solution

-Assign levels to the data based on thresholds explicitly.
-This approach is the most straightforward for users who have never written a custom check before or used the monitor package.
+Explicitly assign levels to your data based on thresholds.

 ### Solution Advantages
-The easiest to understand for Flux users who have never written a task with the monitor package.
+This is the easiest solution to understand if you have never written a task with the [`monitor` package](/flux/v0.x/stdlib/influxdata/influxdb/monitor/).

 ### Solution Disadvantages
-You have to explicitly define your thresholds (potentially more code).
+You have to explicitly define your thresholds, which potentially requires more code.

 ### Solution Overview
 Create a task where you: